 CABI is a not-for-profit organisation, so the profits made from PestSmart will be reinvested into the Plantwise programme – making it more sustainable and ultimately helping farmers both in developed and developing countries.

-The knowledge learnt in the course gives farmers and agronomists the skills needed to identify new and emerging threats to their crops, reducing risks to the food supply chain and improving productivity.
+The knowledge learned in the course gives farmers and agronomists the skills needed to identify new and emerging threats to their crops, reducing risks to the food supply chain and improving productivity.

 “We’re delighted to launch PestSmart.
 So often we hear about commercial innovation trickling down into developing countries.
 Here, we’ve taken a highly successful international development programme and adapted it for the commercial sector.
 This ‘reverse innovation’ approach shows how agricultural knowledge in developing countries can be applied and distributed to developed markets.”
 Said Carol McNamara, CABI’s Chief Commercial Officer.

 PestSmart’s eLearning element is designed to be completed on a desktop PC but is viewable on Android and Apple mobile devices.
-There are three elements to the PestSmart package: an eLearning course, a field guide and a simulator app with 3D render of diseased crops.
+There are three elements to the PestSmart package: an eLearning course, a field guide, and a simulator app with 3D rendering of diseased crops.